smokeml/smokeml.github.io/icseae.md

 Also, you can visit the following url for a visualized bug report (Username/pass :  testtest/testtest ):
 [tmux-smoke-pinpoint-report](http://ec2-54-185-211-230.us-west-2.compute.amazonaws.com:40080/online_report/#5abc934afc7ce6d46bf202df)

 It takes several 7516350us (**7.52 seconds**) for analyzing tmux.bc.
 After it finished, you will see the time and memory usage on the screen.
 SMOKE reports 19 bugs in total and marks 13 of them as valid.
-Those 6 invalid reports are identified in the **"path-sensitive verification"** phase we described in the paper.
+Those six invalid reports are identified in the **"path-sensitive verification"** phase we described in the paper.

 In SMOKE, we treat different reports of the same root cause as one.
-So that we report 9 memory leak reports in the paper and 2 of them are false positives.
+So that we report nine memory leak reports in the paper and two of them are false positives.

 ### Saber
 Commands: